wfcommons/wfinstances-browser/README.md

 [http://localhost:8081/docs](http://localhost:8081/docs).

 #### Populating the database
 Note that the database is empty the first time you launch the application which means the table displayed at [http://localhost:8080](http://localhost:8080) will be empty.
-Populate the database with WfInstances from the offical WfCommon GitHub repos by running the following commands in a terminal:
+Populate the database with WfInstances and their metrics from the offical WfCommon GitHub repos by running the following commands in a terminal:
 ```
 curl -X POST http://localhost:8081/wf-instances/github/wfcommons/nextflow-instances